o0oBluePhoenixo0o/AbbVie2017/0.FINAL/sentitomo/sentitomo.md

     TWITTER_ACCESS_TOKEN_KEY=yourAccessTokenKey
     TWITTER_ACCESS_TOKEN_SECRET=yourAccessTokenSecret

-You are also able to change the filters which are used to crawl the Twitter API here.
-A `,` indicates OR and a whitespace an AND concatenation.
+It is also possible to change the filters which are used to crawl the Twitter API here.
+ A `,` indicates an OR and a whitespace an AND concatenation.

     TWITTER_STREAMING_FILTERS="YOURFILTERS"